Bubble-Protocol/bubble-sdk/packages/client/README.md

 - store the bubble's metadata between app sessions
 - provide an interface to the user's wallet with `deploy`, `send` and `getChainId` functions.

-If your bubble has content that needs setting up during construction or reading/subscribing during initilisation then extend the `DeployableBubble` class and override the `_constructBubbleContents` and `_initialiseBubbleContents` methods.
+If your bubble has content that needs setting up during construction or reading/subscribing during initialisation then use the hooks `setContentConstructor` and `setContentInitialiser`.

 Example app that uses `DeployableBubble` to deploy and initialise a private file vault.
 Defines a `SimpleFileVault` class that extends `DeployableBubble` so it can manage its own metadata file and stored vault files.
 Defines a `Wallet` class that uses `web3js` to deploy contracts and send transactions.